tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

     });
 ```

-And we have to create the interrupt service routine :
+And we must create the interrupt service routine:

 ```rust
 #[interrupt]